aws-samples/amazon-neptune-samples/gremlin/visjs-neptune/README.md

 With Amazon Neptune you can use open and popular graph query languages such as Apache TinkerPop Gremlin for property graph databases or SPARQL for W3C RDF model graph databases.

 ## Primer
-Currently, Amazon Neptune does not provide visualization service from the AWS console.
-Customers can leverage our partner solutions mentioned below to perform visualization of data in Amazon Neptune.
+Currently, customers can leverage our partner solutions mentioned below to perform visualization of data in Amazon Neptune.
 Some of our partners in this area are -
 1. Tom Sawyer Perspectives by TomSawyer Softwares
 2. Keylines by Cambridge Intelligence